augt/P6-clone/README.md

 ### Description :

 This is the 6th project of my training program at OpenClassrooms.
-The goal was to build a **Node.js** back-end API of an imaginary website that allows people to share their reviews of spicy sauces.
+The goal was to build a **Node.js** back-end API for an imaginary website that allows people to share their reviews of spicy sauces.
 The front-end part of the code was already provided.

 The database relies on **MongoDB**.